 The System Water Usage, Favorites and Top Accounts By Usage (Weekly) modules look back seven days from the last flow message received to calculate “weekly” usage.
 In addition, the Top Accounts By Usage (Weekly) module counts usage per account, whereas the Favorites module and Monitor page cards display usage per meter.
 Flow from meters with a Service_Point_Type of Sewer is excluded from counts in the System Water Usage, Favorites and Top Accounts By Usage (Weekly) modules.
 When DMA zones have been implemented, System Water Usage and Top Accounts By Usage only count Supply Meters.
 If a meter serves as a Demand meter in one zone and a Supply meter in another zone, its consumption is not included.

-This health module gives utilities a snapshot of the number and percentage of devices–endpoints, encoders and meters–reporting with and without issues.
-Use the drop-down menu to examine all devices or the devices you have marked as Favorites.
-Scroll up and down using the gray elevator bar on the right-hand side of the module.
+This health module provides a snapshot of the number and percentage of devices–endpoints, encoders and meters–reporting with and without issues.

 Endpoint Tamper – An exception triggered by a break in communication between an endpoint and an encoder.
 Typically occurs when the wire between the meter and endpoint has been cut or disconnected.
 After connection is re-established, the tamper will clear.